rust-lang/rust/src/doc/trpl/installing-rust.md

 install Rust, but the easiest is to use the `rustup` script.
 If we're on Linux or a Mac, all we need to do is this:

-> Note: we don't need to type in the `$`s, they just indicate the start of
+> Note: we don't need to type in the `$`s, they are there to indicate the start of
 > each command.
 We’ll see many tutorials and examples around the web that
 > follow this convention: `$` for commands run as our regular user, and `#` for
 > commands we should be running as an administrator.